 Using the remaining white floss, blanket stitch the cuff to the stocking top, being careful to stitch in the pink hanger loop as you go.
 When you’re done, it will look something like this;

 Pop your little mouse inside the stocking!
 You’re all done.

-- being a small project, with small parts, this mouse is only suitable for gentle supervised play by children over the age of three.
+- Being a small project, with small parts, this mouse is only suitable for decoration and is not a toy.

 Now that I’ve completed this cute project, I’m imagining all sorts of adorable additions to the mouse’s wardrobe and decor.
 I’d love to see what you come up with too.

 What will you be sewing for Christmas this year?
 If you happen to stitch up one of these little treasures, be sure and share photos over on the Molly and Mama Facebook Page or on Instagram.
 Follow along to stay up to date with everything Molly and Mama.
 Pop over to Pinterest too, if that’s your thing.
 Or follow me here by signing up via email in the right hand side bar.

 If you get a chance, you might like to pop over to my ETSY store too.
 There are some adorable felt patterns available as well as a number of quilty projects.

 I’ve got some more free tutorials you might like to try too!
 Just head over HERE.

 Thanks for being here.
 I hope you enjoyed this little project as much as I did.
 If you don’t sew it now, make sure you PIN IT for later!

 This post was written by Lauren Wright and appeared first on Molly and Mama http://www.MollyandMama.com.au